dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 <img src="../../images/contributing/github_choose_issue_template.png" alt="GitHub Choose Issue Template" style="box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);width:725px;" />

 Please read the template text in the description field.
-The template text is there to help you provide as much information as possible so it is easier for the community to help you with your issue.
+The template text is there to help you provide as much information as possible, so it becomes easier for the community to help you with your issue.

 Write a short but descriptive issue title.
 The issue title should be a brief summary of your issue in one sentence.
 While you write you will get